AlexNguetcha/intouch-nodejs/README.md

 ## Intallation

-To use this library, you will need to install the `@alexnguetcha/intouch` package from NPM.
+To use this library, you will need to install the `intouch-api-wrapper` package from NPM.

 ```bash
 npm i intouch-api-wrapper